 Why it’s awesome: Covering both Saint Helens and Notre Dame Islands, Parc Jean Drapeau is one of the most exciting attractions in all of Montreal.
 Initially constructed for the Expo 67 World’s Fair, Parc Jean Drapeau was transformed into the ultimate amusement area.
 The building itself is also a fantastic sight – a giant glass sphere contains the family-fun attractions inside.
 So come prepared to have an action-packed day or weekend on some of the most exhilarating views in all of Montreal!

-What to do there: If you’re looking for a thrilling weekend of fun, then you’ll find it at Parc Jean Drapeau.
+What to do there: If you’re looking for a thrilling weekend of fun in Montreal, then you’ll find it at Parc Jean Drapeau.
 Shoot down heart-stopping rollercoasters at La Ronde theme park, race cars on a formula-1 race track, or take a dip in the Olympic rowing basin.
 You can also find an environmental museum, an outdoor concert venue, and even a sandy beach!
 Whether you’re visiting with friends, your family, or even with your significant other, you’re guaranteed to find something that sparks your interest here at Parc Jean Drapeau!

 #7 – Musée des Beaux-Arts